GeoDaCenter/libgeoda_paper/README.md

 Note: The GeoDe desktop app for Mac OSX used for this test can be downloaded from here: https://github.com/GeoDaCenter/libgeoda_paper/releases/download/v0.1/GeoDa-GPU-test.zip
 One needs to check the box "Use GPU to accelerate computation" in GeoDa->Preference dialog.
 The running time of Univariate Local Moran feature can be found in the log file located at: GeoDa.app/Contents/Resources/logger.txt
-Please check the running time (by reopening the log file) after each run since it doesn't print other information other than the GPU running time.
+Please check the running time (**by reopening the log file each time**) after each run since it doesn't print other information other than the GPU running time.
 The content will be like:

 ```